xia2/xia2/doc/sphinx/xia2-ssx-geometry-refinement.rst

 Overcoming problems with the detector geometry for SSX data
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+There are three different ways to run :samp:`xia2.ssx` with regards to detector geometry refinement.

+* If a reference geometry (a DIALS :samp:`.expt` file) is provided as input to :samp:`xia2.ssx` with the option :samp:`reference_geometry=`, then no geometry refinement is performed and this reference geometry is used instead of the geometry from the image files.
+* If a starting geometry (a DIALS :samp:`.expt` file) is provided as input to :samp:`xia2.ssx` with the option :samp:`starting_geometry=`, then this geometry is used instead of the geometry from the image files and a round of geometry refinement is run.
+* If neither a reference geometry or starting geometry are given, the geometry is read from the image files and a round of geometry refinement is run.

 The automated geometry refinement in :samp:`xia2.ssx` is designed to improve an existing detector geometry that is reasonably accurate.
 Spotfinding and indexing are performed in batches until at least 250 crystals are successfully indexed (this can be changed with the option :samp:`geometry_refinement.n_crystals=`).
 Alternatively, an image range can be specified using e.g.
 :samp:`geometry_refinement.images_to_use=1001:2000`.
 As a reminder, to just run the geometry refinement part of the :samp:`xia2.ssx` pipeline, use the option :samp:`steps=None`, i.e. no processing steps.
-If a reference geometry (a DIALS :samp:`.expt` file) is provided as input to :samp:`xia2.ssx` with the option :samp:`reference_geometry=`, then no geometry refinement is performed.

-In cases where the initial geometry is not reasonably well known, or the hit/indexing rate is low, refining an accurate initial geometry is not straightforward, and can require experimenting with program input and performing several cycles of geometry refinement.
+In cases where the initial geometry is not reasonably well known, or the hit/indexing rate is low, refining an accurate initial geometry is not straightforward, and can require experimenting with program input and performing several cycles of geometry refinement i.e. using the :samp:`starting_geometry` option with :samp:`steps=None`, and using the resultant refined geometry as the :samp:`starting_geometry` for another run of :samp:`xia2.ssx` and repeating until convergence.

 Symptoms of a bad initial geometry include

 * very low indexing success (i.e. low % of hits indexed)
 * indexing success followed by low integration success rate